vitessio/website/content/en/docs/21.0/user-guides/vschema-guide/foreign-keys.md

 COLLATE utf8mb4_0900_ai_ci;
 ```

-The constructed graph looks like so -
+The constructed graph looks like so:

 ```mermaid
 flowchart TD